 My uncle once made me a castle.
 It was huge, with towers, secret stairways and so on.
 That was the first time I discovered terrain could be so detailed and great to play with.
 Like all castles, this one ended up in ruins after having changed hands more than once (it was on a disputed frontier), but I remember it, all black and menacing.
 Wherever you are, thank you for this.

-The napoleonic collection ended up being a family thing, with my father and I collecting the « Grande Armée » and my uncle and cousin the different coalitions.
+The napoleonic collection ended up being a family thing, with my father and I collecting the « Grande Armée » (do you want to know more?) and my uncle and cousin the different coalitions.
 We would meet from time to time and play battles for days.
 We used very simple homemade rules, but these were epic for us.

 In a nutshell that is it for the how.

 It took me a long time to understand why I collect minis.

 I only started to think about that some ten years ago when, after a rather short pause, I fell back into the hobby.

 Before that it was kind of obvious to an me.
 When a child I collected minis like other toys, to play.
 It was the same during high school when I started playing with people outside my family.